glouppe/info8010-deep-learning/lecture2.md

 # Threshold Logic Unit

 The Threshold Logic Unit (McCulloch and Pitts, 1943) was the first mathematical model for a **neuron**.

-Assuming Boolean inputs and outputs, it is defined as:
+Assuming Boolean inputs and outputs, it is defined as

 $$f(\mathbf{x}) = 1_{\\{\sum_i w\_i x_i + b \geq 0\\}}$$